fluid-project/handbook.floeproject.org/src/documents/WebGamesAndSimulations.md

 * Instructions should be clear and concise, using a language that is appropriate.
 * If there is any possibility of confusion, make help readily available.
 * Avoid really dense content and interactions.
 Leverage semantic markup such as `<section>` elements with proper `<h1>` headings to help group content into navigable chunks.
 * Consider presenting information as needed, rather than presenting it all up front.
-* For example: Instead of printing instructions up front in plain text, instructions on how to use a control may be better presented when the user is hovering or focused on that control (like a tooltip).
+Instructions may be better presented in context of the button or action (like a tooltip).
 This helps reduce cognitive load and gives information only when it's needed.

 For related information, see: <a href="https://wiki.fluidproject.org/x/D4DpAg" rel="nofollow" target="_blank" class="link-external">Designing interfaces to meet the needs of users with cognitive disabilities</a>.

 ##  Visual Perception

-* Do not rely on colour to convey meaning.
+* Do not rely on colour alone to convey meaning.
 If this is unavoidable, provide a text label or text descriptions.
 * Avoid using transition / animation effects on content that is critical to the outcomes of the game.
 These effects may be missed or misunderstood.
 * Use opacity, transparency, alpha channels with caution.
 These effects may make it more difficult for some users to distinguish content from the background.